shiyunqiu/CS205_Sudoku/README.md

 $ make
 ```

 This creates an executable named `run`.
-To execute it, the command line with full parameter list is:
+To execute the serial version of our Sudoku solver, the command line with full parameter list is:

 ```
 $ ./run [size] [input] [output] [mode] [number of 1st bootstrap] [number of 2nd bootstrap] [shuffle] [seed]
 ```

-Below is a detailed instruction on the parameters:
+Notation:
  - `size`: (int) the size of the sudoku board, defaults 16
  - `input`: (string) the path to the problem input, defaults `../test_cases/test16_1min.sdk`
  - `output`: (string) the path to the solution output, defaults `./solutions.txt`